Yowani Choctaws: Dawes Commission

-Between 1866 and the close of the Dawes Commission Final Rolls in the early 20th century, 80% of the Cherokee left Mount Tabor to return north to the Cherokee Nation.
+Between 1866 and the close of the Dawes Commission Final Rolls in the early 20th century, 80% of the Cherokee left East Texas to return north to the Cherokee Nation.
 Most of the Texas Choctaw stayed in Texas, with a few relocating to the Chickasaw Nation.
 Only during the period of registration in the Dawes Rolls under the Commission, when members registered to be eligible for allotments of communal land, did a number of Choctaw take the opportunities available and move north.

 A handful settled in Atoka in the Choctaw Nation.
 One family moved to Tuskahoma.
 The majority moved into Pickens County in the Chickasaw Nation near present-day Marlow, Oklahoma.

 Many of the Yowani Choctaw from Texas sought to register on the Final Rolls of the Five Civilized Tribes as Citizens by Blood in the Choctaw Nation.
 Because of their long residence in Texas, the Choctaw Nation officially opposed them and challenged theirs and other registrations.
 In 1906, 70 members of the Yowani Choctaw who lived in Texas were stricken from the membership rolls of the Choctaw Nation.
 William C. Thompson and his cousin John Thurston Thompson, Jr. were among them, and sued to be reinstated.
 In 1909, the United States Supreme Court ruled in their favor, saying that the Texas Choctaw should be reinstated.